 If your jaw clicks or pops regularly, and the noises are accompanied by pain or other symptoms such as irregular jaw motion, facial swelling or a jaw that feels “locked” or “stuck” in an open or closed position, that is another story.

-Dr. Ivan Stein at Headache & TMJ Center of New Jersey cautions that the repeated jaw clicking, popping or irregular motion could be your body trying to signal that your jaw is overextended.
+Dr. Ivan & Allan Stein at Headache & TMJ Center of New Jersey caution that the repeated jaw clicking, popping or irregular motion could be your body trying to signal that your jaw is overextended.
 It is a good idea to consult with our team to determine what is causing the problem.

 Why Is Your Jaw Clicking or Popping?

 The most plausible explanation for the clicking or popping noises is that you have a problem with your temporomandibular joint (TMJ), the ball-and-socket joint that connects your lower jaw to your skull.
 The joint moves in different directions to provide the range of motion you need to eat, speak, swallow and yawn.
 When the TMJ does not function properly, it can cause the noises you hear as well as abnormal jaw motion.

 The clicking or popping noise you hear could be your lower jaw hyperextending as you open your mouth wide (such as when you yawn).
 Or, if you hear an audible noise when you close your mouth, the disc between the bones of your TMJ might have slipped out of its proper position.
 A subsequent click or pop when opening your mouth again suggests the disc has repositioned itself.

 Several factors can lead to TMJ dysfunction (TMD).
 Perhaps a traumatic blow to the jawbone injured the joint.
 Or maybe arthritis caused the cartilage cushioning the bones of the TMJ to degenerate.
 Another common cause of TMD is a misalignment of the bite — meaning your upper and lower teeth do not properly meet together when you bite down.